 - Sugar and brown sugar – I love the combination of granulated sugar and brown sugar in this banana bread recipe.
 Brown sugar helps create a super moist banana bread!

-How to make Banana Bread
+How to make Old Fashioned Banana Bread

-Step 6: Add the remaining ingredients.
+- Add the remaining ingredients.
 Add the bananas, vanilla extract and sour cream to the mixture and combine.
 Add the flour, baking soda, baking powder, and salt, stirring to combine.

-Step 7: Fold in the nuts.
+- Fold in the nuts.
 Once mixed thoroughly, fold in the pecans or walnuts, if desired.

 Divide the batter evenly into prepared baking pans.
 Place the baking pans on a half sheet pan, lined with parchment paper.
-(This helps make it easy to turn the banana bread loaves and keep any possible spills contained.)
+(This helps make it easy to turn the loaves and keep any possible spills contained.)
 Bake for 50-60 minutes, or until a toothpick when inserted comes out clean.

 - Pecans or Walnuts – keep nuts in your freezer in an airtight container or freezer zip-style bag so they stay fresh!